paradigma-cl/unbreakableID/README.md

 ##### 2.2.1 Bitcoin Name Service (BNS)

-The first name registered in a Bitcoin Blockchain transaction was in 2014, called Namecoin service on the Bitcoin Blockchain. (https://www.usenix.org/system/files/conference/atc16/atc16_paper-ali.pdf).
-This service evolved as the Bitcoin Name Service (BNS) on the Blockstack Blockchain.
-Later, Blockstack Blockchain and rebranded as the Stacks Blockchain, a Bitcoin L2 Blockchain.
+The first name registered in a Bitcoin Blockchain transaction was in 2014, called Namecoin service on the Bitcoin Blockchain.
+[13]  This service evolved as the Bitcoin Name Service (BNS) on the Blockstack Blockchain.
+Later, Blockstack Blockchain and rebranded as the Stacks Blockchain [14], a Bitcoin L2 Blockchain.
 This BNS naming system means that (a) names are human-readable and can be picked by humans, (b) name-value pairs have a strong sense of ownership— that is, they can be owned by cryptographic keypairs, and c) there is no central trusted party or point of failure.

 This makes it a powerful tool for building all kinds of network applications.
-Using the BNS, the following can be achieved and more:
+Using the BNS, the following can be achieved:

 •	Build domain name services where hostnames cannot be hijacked.